RoySRC/Structured-P2P-Network-Overlay/README.md

 * Assign random identifiers (between 0-127) to nodes within the system; the registry also has to ensure that no two nodes are assigned the same ID.
 * Allows messaging nodes to deregister themselves.
 This is performed when a messaging node leaves the overlay.
 * Enables the construction of the overlay by populating the routing table at the messaging nodes.
 The routing table dictates the connections that a messaging node initiates with other messaging nodes in the system.

 The registry maintains information about the registered messaging nodes.
 The registry does not play any role in the routing of data within the overlay.
 Interactions between the messaging nodes and the registry are via request-response messages.
 For each request that it receives from the messaging nodes, the registry will send a response back to the messaging node (based on the IP address associated with the socket’s input stream) where the request originated.
 The contents of this response depend on the type of the request and the outcome of processing this request.

-####
+#### Messaging Node
+There are multiple messaging nodes in the system.
+A messaging node provides two closely related functions: it initiates and accepts both communications and control messages within the system.

+Each messaging node automatically configures the port over which it listens for communications.
+Once the initialization is complete, the node should send a registration request to the registry.
+Each node in the system has a routing table that is used to route content to the sink.
+This routing table contains information about a subset of nodes in the system.
+Messaging nodes use this routing table to forward packets to the sink specified in the message.
+Every messaging node makes local decisions based on its routing table to get the packets closer to the sink.

+## Interaction between components